facebook/taste-tester/README.md

 **Plugin example**

-This is example code to add a user-defined string to `client-taste-tester.rb` on the remote system:
+This is an example `/etc/taste-tester-plugin.rb` to add a user-defined string to `client-taste-tester.rb` on the remote system:
 ```
 Hooks.class_eval do
   def self.test_remote_client_rb_extra_code(_hostname)